Cyb10101/electron_sound-board/docs/own-sounds.md

 The variables `soundUser`, `imageUser` are external and start at the software user folder.

 As `icon` you can use anything that exists from [Font Awesome](https://fontawesome.com/) package.

+If you want to change `sound`, use the predefined sounds below.

+For `soundUser` you theoretically choose any audio file that is suitable for the web.

 For `image` or `imageUser` you theoretically choose any image that is suitable for the web.
 I recommend to choose a svg.